 Illinois: Residents and property owners are encouraged to remove snow from sidewalks and public walkways.
 Anyone who removes snow shall not be held liable for injuries that occur as a result of snow or snow removal.

 Indiana: Property owners and residents cannot remove snow and leave it in a public roadway.
 If a property owner or resident removes snow from a public walkway or path, he may be found liable if someone experiences an injury as a result of the snow removal.
 The city advises residents move the snow to your yard and not into the street, an alley or covering a fire hydrant.

 Iowa: In Iowa City, residents must remove snow from sidewalks with 24-hours of one inch of snow falling.
 The entire width of the sidewalk must be cleared down to the concrete.

-Kansas: In Wichita, KS property owners must shovel snow and ice from public side walks for face a fine and a misdemeanor.
+Kansas: In Wichita, KS property owners must shovel snow and ice from public sidewalks for face a fine and a misdemeanor.

 Kentucky: Property owners are responsible for removing snow from walkways within 4 hours after daylight and after falling snow has ceased in Lexington, KY.